The Best Watercolor Supplies for Beginners

 Watercolor brushes are made to hold a ton of water and paint.
 You can get synthetic or animal hair brushes, but buying the cheaper synthetic versions is fine.

-I mostly work with round brushes because they are so versatile.
+I primarily work with round brushes because they are so versatile.
 You can get a tiny line with the point or fill in larger spaces with the belly of the brush.

 Occasionally, I use a larger flat brush or a filbert brush for larger washes.